3 Divisions. 2 Weeks. 1 Winner.

 (9) The Selection Committee will review the applications.
 A limited number of slots are available.
 The announcement of finalists in the competition will be made by the festival director who will contact each applicant by e-mail or telephone.
 Submitted applications will not be returned to the applicants.

 (10) Those applicants selected for the competition will be given specific lines of dialogue that MUST be included in the finished, edited film.
-This material will be provided to the selected contestants on Monday, March 27 at the initial Short Film Competition meeting held at 5 p.m. in Lander’s Carnell Learning Center Room 200.
-Applicants unable to attend this initial meeting may attend through Livestream on the Lander University Film Festival Facebook page.
+This material will be provided to the selected contestants on Monday, March 11 at the Short Film Competition Kickoff meeting held at 5 p.m. in Lander’s Carnell Learning Center Room 200.
+Applicants unable to attend this initial meeting may attend through a live stream.

 (11) The Festival Judges will decide and award the following (subject to change):

-- Other awards may include a Writer's Choice Award and a Director's Choice Award
+Other awards include a Writer's Choice Award, a Director's Choice Award and awards for Best Actor and Best Actress

-(13) Winning entries of the Short Film Competition may be rescreened or shown on the Lander website, LUX newscasts and other media produced by the Lander University and the Department of Mass Communications and Media Studies without additional approval of the winning contestants.
+(12) Winning entries of the Short Film Competition may be re-screened or shown on the Lander website, LUX newscasts and other media produced by the Lander University and the Department of Mass Communications and Media Studies without additional approval of the winning contestants.
+All films will be screened at an Outdoor Movie Night at the 25 Drive In Movie Theatre on April 16, 2019.

-We accept check or credit card through The Lander Foundation.
+We accept check or credit card through The Lander University Business Office (Link below for CC)

 Make checks payable to The Lander Foundation; a copy of your application must be included with the check.